chaimleib/maclfs/README.md

 ```

 ## Prereqs for linux headers

+The following commands assume that you have downloaded, decompressed and cd-ed
+into the packages listed in packages.txt.
+Some packages also require
+corresponding patches in patches.txt.

 ### Musl (headers only)
 To compile the kernel headers, we first need some header files from musl so